Chart Color Schemes

 Wurtulla - Birtinya lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wurtulla-Birtinya's population is around 11,620 as of Nov 2025.
-This reflects an increase of 949 people since the 2021 Census, which reported a population of 10,671.
-The change is inferred from ABS data: estimated resident population was 11,610 in June 2024 and there were 397 validated new addresses since the Census date.
-This results in a density ratio of 1,698 persons per square kilometer, above national averages assessed by AreaSearch.
-The area's growth rate of 8.9% since the 2021 census exceeded non-metro areas (8.8%).
-Population growth was primarily driven by interstate migration contributing approximately 64.3% of overall gains.
+Wurtulla-Birtinya's population was around 11,620 as of November 2025.
+This figure reflects an increase of 949 people since the 2021 Census, which reported a population of 10,671.
+The change is inferred from ABS data indicating an estimated resident population of 11,610 in June 2024 and an additional 397 validated new addresses since the Census date.
+This results in a density ratio of 1,698 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Wurtulla-Birtinya's population growth of 8.9% since the 2021 Census exceeded the non-metro area's growth rate of 8.8%.
+Interstate migration contributed approximately 64.3% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, a significant population increase is forecast in the top quartile of Australia's non-metropolitan areas by 2041, with Wurtulla-Birtinya expected to grow by 2,981 persons, recording a gain of 25.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, a significant population increase is forecast in the top quartile of Australia's non-metropolitan areas.
+The area is expected to grow by 2,981 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 25.6% over the 17 years.

 Frequently Asked Questions - Population